migmanu/minishell/README.md

 In our experience, no amount of reading will actually prepare you for some of Bash's more obscure behaviors.
 And although a lot of them are out of the scope of the project, there's still plenty that needs to be considered, even if, like us, you do not go for the bonus.
 We encountered a lot of these difficult cases while testing our almost finished project.
 This is the most stressful way of discovering them.
 Luckily, by then our program was solid enough to withstand most of them.

 ### Coordinating Teamwork

-<p>In our experience, no amount of reading will actually prepare you for some of Bash´s more obscure behaviours.
-And although a lot of them are out of scope of the project, theres still plenty that need to be considered, even if, like us, you do not go for bonus.
-We encountered a lot of these difficult cases while testing our almost finished project.
-This is the most stresfull way of discovering them.
-Luckily, by then our program was solid enough to widthstand most of them. </p>
-<h3 id="coordinating-teamwork">Coordinating teamwork</h3>
-coordinating-teamwork">Coordinating teamwork</h3>